77Vincent/vinslider/README.md

 > false: The size of Vinslider will be defined by CSS. **(Default)**

+### isFillWrapper : Boolean
+> true: Each slide in Vinslider will have a inline style of height of 100% to fit its wrapper.

+> false: Each slide will not have any inline style. **(Default)**

 ## Callback Functions

 Useage: After a Vinslider instance is instantiated, these functions could be called to manipulated the instance anytime when there is a need for callbacks.